Displacements of automorphisms of free groups II: Connectivity of level sets and decision problems: Applications

 \section{Applications}

 In this section we show how the connectedness of the level sets gives a solution to some decision problems.
-Namely we will prove Theorems~\ref{detectirred} and~\ref{conjirred}.
+Namely we will prove Theorems~\ref{detectirred} and~\ref{conjirred} and some generalisations.
 We will work with {\bf graphs in the volume-one slice of $CV_n$.}

 Recall that a point, $X$, of $CV_n$ is called $\e$-thin if there is a homotopically non-trivial loop in $X$ of length at most $\e$.
 Conversely, $X$ is called $\e$-thick if it is not $\e$-thin.